ParallelWindfarms/myIcoFoam/lit/parallel-in-time.md

       , vector_t const & ) >;
 ```

-and the Jacobian (when its needed)
+and the Jacobian (when its needed by the method)

 $$J_{ij} = \frac{\partial f_i(t, y(t))}{\partial y_j},$$